 Illinois’ probate law works entirely differently from Illinois’ domestic relations law.
 Probate law is not concerned with marital versus non-marital assets.
-Illinois probate law says that you’re not divorced until your divorced.
-So, in Illinois, you are the spouse of the deceased until the divorce is finalized and will be treated as such under the law so long as you’re married.
+Illinois probate law says that you’re not divorced until you are finally divorced.
+In Illinois, you are the spouse of the deceased until the divorce is finalized and will be treated as a full spouse under the law so long as you’re married.

-The law regarding spouses that die intestate is very simple in Illinois.
+In Illinois, the law regarding spouses that die intestate is straightforward.

 “If there is a surviving spouse but no descendant of the decedent: the entire estate to the surviving spouse.”
 755 ILCS 5/2-1(c)

-That’s it.
 If your spouse has no children and is still married to you, you get everything your spouse had in their name or possession

-If your spouse has kids (it does not matter if they are your children or children from a different relationship your spouse had), the rule is still simple.
+If your spouse has children (it does not matter if they are your children or children from a different relationship your spouse had), the rule is still quite simple:

 “If there is a surviving spouse and also a descendant of the decedent: 1/2 of the entire estate to the surviving spouse and 1/2 to the decedent’s descendants per stirpes.”
 755 ILCS 5/2-1(a)

-“Per stirpes” means there is a specific way the children have to figure out who gets what.
-But, you get half no matter which kid gets what.
+“Per stirpes” means the children have to figure out who gets what amongst themselves.
+But, the surviving spouse gets half no matter which kid gets what.

-The surviving husband or wife has the option to “renounce the will.”
-This means that if a surviving spouse does not like the way the will allocates the deceased’s property the surviving spouse can choose to receive an alternate portion pursuant to the statute.
+The surviving spouse will have the option to “renounce the will.”
+Meaning, if a surviving spouse disagrees with the way the deceased’s will allocates the deceased’s property the surviving spouse can choose a statutorily mandated alternative allocation.

 “If a will is renounced by the testator’s surviving spouse, whether or not the will contains any provision for the benefit of the surviving spouse, the surviving spouse is entitled to the following share of the testator’s estate after payment of all just claims: 1/3 of the entire estate if the testator leaves a descendant or 1/2 of the entire estate if the testator leaves no descendant.”
 755 ILCS 5/2-8(a)

-At this point we are well beyond my focus, family and divorce law.
+At this point we are beyond my focus: family and divorce law.
 I would strongly recommend a probate attorney to investigate your rights in this scenario.

 What if your spouse named someone else the beneficiary of his or her life insurance?

-If your spouse named someone else a beneficiary or their life insurance policy then the beneficiary will get the proceeds of that policy not matter what any statute or will says.
+If your spouse named someone else a beneficiary or their life insurance policy then the beneficiary will get the proceeds of that policy no matter what any statute or will says.

 “The designation in accordance with the terms of any insurance…shall not be subject to or defeated or impaired by any statute or rule of law governing the transfer of property by will, gift or intestacy” 755 ILCS 30/1

-Often, a divorce will be finalized but some issues will be “reserved.”
-This essentially means that you both agree to deal with those issues later.
-Most issues regarding the children cannot be reserved and judges frown upon reserving the other issues as “that will just mean you’ll be before me again.”
-Those judges are right but sometimes, issues should be reserved.
-I reserved the sale of every house in divorces from 2008 to 2011 because the real estate market was so bad at the time that a forced sale would have hurt all parties.
+Frequently, where a divorce is finalized but some issues will be “reserved.”
+Reserving an issue essentially means that both parties agree to deal with the reserved issues later.
+For example, I reserved the sale of every house in divorces from 2008 to 2011 because the real estate market was so bad at the time that a forced sale would have hurt all parties.

-If the divorce has reserved items but one party dies, you may be able to go back to divorce court.
+If the divorce has reserved issues and one party subsequently dies, it is possible to go back to divorce court.

-Additionally, most obligations stemming from a divorce will end upon death of a party.
+Additionally, most obligations stemming from a divorce will end upon the death of a party.

-Maintenance (formerly known as alimony) stops upon death of either party.
+Maintenance (formerly known as alimony) always stops upon death of either party.

 “[T}he obligation to pay future maintenance is terminated upon the death of either party.”
 750 ILCS 5/510(c)

-Child support may continue after death as well but there’s no life insurance requirement.
-Presumably, it’s a claim against the estate of the deceased parent.
+Per the statute, Child support may continue after death as well but there’s no life insurance requirement.
+This would be a claim against the estate of the deceased parent.

 “An existing obligation to pay for support or educational expenses, or both, is not terminated by the death of a parent.
 When a parent obligated to pay support or educational expenses, or both, dies, the amount of support or educational expenses, or both, may be enforced, modified, revoked or commuted to a lump sum payment, as equity may require, and that determination may be provided for at the time of the dissolution of the marriage or thereafter.”
 750 ILCS 5/510(d)

-If your spouse has passed or you’re concerned that your spouse may pass and you’d like to learn more, contact my Chicago, Illinois law office to schedule a free consultation.
+If your spouse has passed or you’re concerned that your spouse may soon be deceased and you’d like to learn more, contact my Chicago, Illinois law office to schedule a free consultation.

 If your spouse has passed and you need to initiate probate proceedings please contact attorney Mario Correa.
 Mario’s office is just 6 miles from my office.
 Directions below: